devonChurch/mince-and-cheese-pie/introduction-to-web-accessibility/module-1-what-is-accessibility.md

 # Audio Descriptions
 Extra audio injected into a video to convey missing context:

-**Example:** A video might start with two character talking about their plans for the weekend.
+**Example:** A video might start with two characters talking about their plans for the weekend.
 An audio description would set the scene that would typically be inferred through visual context *"A woman and a man are talking in a bar after work"*.

 <br />
 <br />